IBM/Hybrid-Cloud-Applications-and-Services/README.md

-# Publish your WebSphere Liberty APIs Via API Connect
+# Publish your On-promises WebSphere Liberty APIs Via API Connect

 With IBM® WebSphere® Connect, you can connect your IBM WebSphere Application Server apps and data to the cloud in minutes without rewriting apps or acquiring new data.
 Designed specifically for your WebSphere Application Server environment, these capabilities give you the flexibility to respond to business changes at scale by using your apps and data wherever they are located, whether on-premises or on the cloud.